SeanKilleen/seankilleen.github.io/_posts/2011-10-18-from-gmail-to-outlook-making-it-feel-like-home-for-gtd-field-notes.md

 #### Create a Digital Signature for VBA Projects

-This is necessary to avoid a macro warning pop-up everytime you do something in Outlook.
+This is necessary to avoid a macro warning pop-up every time you do something in Outlook.
 Highly recommended.

 * Open the `Digital Certificate for VBA Projects` utility
 * Start typing it into the start menu and it should come up).